Alumni Job Shadow 2019

 During your Job Shadow experience, you are expected to arrive on time, dress appropriately, have done in-depth research into the organization, come with substantive questions, and be prepared to spend the day learning.
 You are also responsible for your own transportation.

 If you are matched you are expected to participate in the program.
-If, for any reason, you cannot participate after you have been matched, please notify Career Planning immediately.
-Another student may not have been matched and want to take advantage of this opportunity.
-The Career Planning Center must also notify the alumna/us.
-It damages the integrity of the program when Fairfield students do not follow through.
+If, for any reason, you cannot participate after you have been matched, please notify ACDC immediately so we can match another student.
+ACDC will also notify the alumna/us.

 Gina Curro ‘16